DrPaulBrewer/decorated-google-drive/README.md

 One way to verify tokens is to get the profile of the current user.

-The Google Drive REST API `/about` is much shorter than the Google Plus Profile.
-The reduced information is sufficient for populating simple apps and may be privacy-enhancing compared with accessing public Google Plus profiles.
-Basically, Drive will tell you the user's email address, picture thumbnail, and the capacity and usage of their drive, whereas with Google Plus you can everything someone reveals on their public Google Profile.
-While marketing often favors the latter, privacy favors the former.
+The Google Drive REST API `/about` will tell you the user's email address, picture thumbnail, and the capacity and usage of their drive.

 Here is code to fetch the logged in user's email address.